Scalextrix/ELCC/sunfinder/README.md

-The sunfinder script is designed to integrate with the SolarCoin Block Explorer at https://chainz.cryptoid.info/slr/ and extract solar PV generation data from the SolarCoin blockchain
+The sunfinder script is designed to integrate with the SolarCoin Daemon and extract solar PV generation data from the SolarCoin blockchain into a local SQLite database

 # Dependencies

-sunfinder.py is written for Python 2.7 and need the 'requests' module to be installed
+sunfinder.py is written for Python 2.7 and requires the machine to have RPC access to solarcoind (SolarCoin Daemon)

-> sudo apt-get install python-requests

-You also need an API Key which can be requested from this page https://chainz.cryptoid.info/api.key.dws

 sunviewer.py is also in Python 2.7 and needs 'numpy' and 'matplotlib' to be installed